-It’s that time of year again.
-When we break out the workout clothes and dust off the scale.
+It’s that time of year again - when we break out of our winter funk and dust off the scale.

 5 healthy weight loss tips